FHantke/brave-browser-wiki/Exposing-C---functions-in-JavaScript-for-a-WebUI.md

 - When using extension methods, you'd use the path you exposed.
 For example: `chrome.braveTheme.setBraveThemeType('Dark')`

 ## Which is preferred?
 We should always prefer using `RegisterMessageCallback` in a WebUI.
-Additionally, it we should avoid adding any logic to our Extension API.
+Additionally, we should avoid adding any logic to our extension API.

 An exception can be made for using an extension API on a WebUI page if:
 - We need to call the API from an extension page as well (prevent having to duplicate code) AND